yu0bab/vxsacademy-course-s-/5 - animation.md

   //anything you want to draw a bunch of times a second goes here.
 };
 ```
-We'll talk about it later, but a function is a group of code we want to use.
-Like a variable, this makes it
+We'll talk about it later, but a function stores a group of code we can use later, like a variable.
+The "draw"
-really easy to
+is a special one that will allow us to animate our rocket.
+So put the rocket and stickman inside a draw function
+(and leave "var y = 100;" outside).
+Nothing happens.
+That's because we're not changing the y variable, so the
+rocket stays in place.

+# Updating variables